MichaelCurrin/coding-blog/_posts/2020-08-25-package-manager-choice.md

 ### How to manage directly

-How to install packages the "recommended" way, without a package manager.
+How to install packages the "recommended" way - without a package manager.
 Note that these instructions are incomplete - the docs cover how to update `PATH` so you can use the packages properly.

 #### Rust